hacksalot/extrovert-priv.js/README.md

 ## License ##

-Extrovert.js 0.1.0 is permissively licensed under the MIT License.
+Extrovert.js 0.1.0 is permissively licensed under MIT.
 See [license.md](LICENSE.md) for details.

 ## Features ##

-Extrovert is actively developed and maintained from our underground jungle laboratory.

 - **Create complex, data-driven 3D scenes** using Extrovert's system of customizable generators, rasterizers, adapters, and left-handed spin-widgets.
-- **Extrude on-page HTML/DOM content into three dimensions**, optionally preserving the on-screen location of 3Dified elements.
+- **Extrude HTML/DOM content into three dimensions**, optionally preserving the on-screen location of 3Dified elements.
 - **3Dify arbitrary data including XML, JSON, RSS**, or any other format.
 If you can access it with JavaScript, you can render it with Extrovert.
-- **Physics support** with collisions, gravity, constraints, etc.
+- **Smash your data into other data with pluggable physics support** with collisions, gravity, constraints, etc.
-- **Mouse and keyboard controls** mappable to translation or rotation around the major axes.
+- **Let your users navigate the scene with optional mouse and keyboard controls** mappable to translation or rotation around the major axes.
+- **Only crashes in certain browsers!** with degradable WebGL, Canvas, and CSS3 rendering.
 - **Perspective and orthographic camera** support.
-- **Cross-browser compatible** with Chrome, Firefox, Internet Explorer, Safari, and other WebGL-capable browsers.
-- **Multiple loader formats** including AMD, CommonJS, and browser-global.
+- **Multiple script loader formats** including AMD, CommonJS, and browser-global.
-- **Automated tests** through QUnit and Mocha.
+- **Automated tests** through QUnit and Mocha are forthcoming!
 - **No jQuery dependency**.
 Extrovert is jQuery-compatible, but doesn't require jQuery.

+Extrovert is actively developed and maintained from our underground jungle laboratory.
+[Contributions are welcome!](CONTRIBUTE.md).

 ## Quick Start ##